Hrajix/Hrajix/README.md

 - 👋 Hi, I’m @Hrajix
 - 👀 I’m interested in Fivem Developing
-- 🌱 I’m currently learning LUA, C#, CPP, HTML, CSS
+- 🌱 I’m currently learning LUA and C#
 - 📫 How to reach me?
 On discord: Hrajix#4034

 <!---